 General tips as a presenter

-The biggest thing to be mindful of when using Vevox is your environment or scenario.
-Remember that you as a presenter are the one in control and you can dictate the pace of the session.
+Your environment or scenario is the biggest thing to be mindful of when using Vevox.
+Remember that you, as a presenter, are the one in control, and you can dictate the pace of the session.

 Live polling